 Holiday shoppers still prefer to shop in-store than online

 As the convergence between online and offline retail becomes more widespread, the desire among Australians to complete their Christmas shopping in actual stores is still strong this year.
 This holiday season, most consumers plan to use both physical store and online (56%), or only physical stores (30%) to conduct their shopping.
 Compared to last year, those surveyed who plan to use solely online channels during this holiday trading period has increased from 8% to 14% this year.

 ‘Tis (already) the season

 The study also reveals that holiday shoppers’ path to purchase will start even earlier this year.
 It seems there are plenty of early birds who are keen to get their wish lists out of the way and are likely motivated by spreading costs over three months instead of one.
 The figures also indicate the majority of buyers are planning to do most of their Christmas shopping as early as November (50%) leaving only 29% making purchases in December.
-For those aged between 18-34 early November is their expected holiday shopping month.
-While those aged 35-54 anticipate to shop in December and for those aged 55-74 expect to shop between late November and December.
+For those aged, between 18-34, early November is their expected holiday shopping month.
+While those aged 35-54 anticipate shopping in December and those aged 55-74 expect to shop between late November and December.

 Department stores will see fewer shoppers

 The most surprising change the study reveals is the switch in Christmas traffic intentions between department stores to discount players.
 New price-conscious shoppers are now changing directions and are seeking out gifts that won’t break the bank.
 With 64% of respondents signalling that they’re substituting department stores for discount department retailers over this festive season, we believe this switch is being driven by price and choice.
 Compared to our 2016 study, this interchange could result in department stores seeing up to 15% less traffic this season.